IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 InvestmentUp         Upper bound of investment decision                                                                                   p.u.
 ===================  ===================================================================================================================  ======

-Initial and final node are the nodes where the transmission line starts and ends, respectively.
+The initial and final nodes are where the transmission line starts and ends.
 They must be different.

-If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, it is substituted by the TTC in the code.
+If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, the TTC substitutes it in the code.
 Internally, all the TTC and TTCBck values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

-Those pipelines with fixed cost >0  are considered candidate and can be installed or not.
+Those pipelines with fixed costs>0  are considered candidates and can be installed.

-If lower and upper bounds of investment decisions are very close (with a difference <1e-3) to 0 or 1 are converted into 0 and 1.
+If the lower and upper bounds of investment decisions are very close (with a difference <1e-3) to 0 or 1, they are converted into 0 and 1.

 Heat System Input Data
 ======================

-These input files are specifically introduced for allowing a representation of the heat energy vector to supply heat demand produced with electricity or with any fuel through the heat network.
+These input files are specifically introduced to allow a representation of the heat energy vector to supply heat demand produced with electricity or with any fuel through the heat network.
-If the heat is only produced from electricity and there is not heat transfer among nodes the heat demand can be represented by the energy outflows associated to the unit (i.e., heat pump or electric boiler).
+Suppose the heat is only produced from electricity without heat transfer among nodes.
+In that case, the heat demand can be represented by the energy outflows associated with the unit (i.e., heat pump or electric boiler).

 ===================================  ==============================
 File                                 Description